Starlink Mini for Business in Canada: Price, Plans, Vehicles & Backup Use

 Step 3: Choose your plan

-For most business use, Roam Unlimited ($189/month) is the right choice.
-The 100GB plan ($70/month) works for email and light browsing only.
+For most business use, Roam Unlimited is the safer choice.
+The 100GB plan works for email and light browsing only.
+Check the current Roam price inside Starlink before activating, because Canadian pricing can change.

 Step 4: Test at your typical job sites